 A Workplace Injury Lawyer in Laredo You Can Count On

 Every workplace accident is unique.
 There may be any number of factors contributing to the accident.
 Because these cases can be complicated, it's wise to contact an experienced attorney for a free consultation.
-Call the Law Office of John R. Solis today: 866-465-9093.
+Call John R. Solis, Attorney at Law today: 866-465-9093.
 In case after case, we take a personalized approach to ensure each client gets the attention he or she deserves.

-People come first at the Law Office of John R. Solis.
+People come first here.
 Contact us to schedule a free case evaluation with an aggressive, results-driven workplace accident attorney in Laredo.
 Our experienced legal team is ready to stand up for you.
 Call 866-465-9093 today.
 We serve the legal needs of English and Spanish speaking clients in Laredo and across Texas.